wlinna/Arkhados/README.md

 **Replace one of the character models with better model** Currently I'm using very low poly models for characters for various reasons.
-For mage I couldn't find 3D model with armature animations ready.
+For mage I couldn't find more detailed 3D model with armature animations ready.

 I animated Venator myself because there was no other choice but the quality of my animations is pretty bad.
 It would be nice if they were replaced, perhaps one by one.

-Elite Soldier resembles Quake-like soldier but currently he has low poly Archer model because I couldn't get one of the more suitable model to work correctly in jMonkeyEngine.
-See [this thread](http://hub.jmonkeyengine.org/forum/topic/animation-working-in-blender-2-63-but-badly-distorted-in-jme/).

-**Make nicer lava material** Current lava material is quite boring.
-I'm using Bloom effect to compensate for it but better material would be better solution.

-**Find or create good sound effect** Currently many spells lack sound effect.
-And it would be nice if characters would scream (or something like that) when they die.
+**Make nicer lava material**

 **Find or create good music** In Arkhados every hero uses different set of music.
 Currently Embermage has only 2 soundtracks.